← Back to research

 What is Gemini CLI?

-Gemini CLI is Google's open-source AI coding agent that runs in your terminal with access to Gemini 3 models.
+Gemini CLI is Google's open-source AI coding agent that runs in your terminal with access to Gemini 3 models and a 1M token context window.

 Is Gemini CLI free?